‘Ferragosto’ Mid-August Celebrations in Palermo

 The significance of Ferragosto to Italians

-Dating back centuries, Ferragosto traditionally marked the end of the harvest season.
-Friends and family would get together to enjoy the fruits of their labor.
+Dating back centuries, Ferragosto traditionally marked the end of the harvest season, a time when friends and family would get together to enjoy the fruits of their labor.
 The celebration also coincides with Assumption Day, the Catholic feast day which marks Mary’s ascent to heaven.
 Nowadays, it continues to be celebrated as a mid-year break to take respite from the daily grind.
+For those interested in experiencing the local culture more deeply, a wine tour in Sicily during Ferragosto offers the perfect opportunity to savor the region’s finest wines while participating in this historic celebration.

-Many of the religious celebrations have remained in some cities.
-Palermo being one city where you can catch a glimpse of some long-standing Ferragosto traditions surrounding food and homages paid to Mary.
+Many of the religious traditions have remained in some cities, with Palermo being one where you can catch a glimpse of long-standing Ferragosto customs surrounding food and homages paid to Mary.

 Ferragosto celebrations in Palermo